mptorrejon/Input-Search-Dropdown/REAMME.md

 directory and looking for different values depending on what field is active.

 It was tough but I think I overcame my issue, this is a working copy, please if you have suggestion, let me know they are more than welcome.
+I use a country API and look for country name and capital just for demostration.